Robert Costa (journalist)

-Robert Costa (born October 14, 1985) is an American political reporter who is the chief election and campaign correspondent for CBS News.
+Robert Costa (born October 14, 1985) is an American journalist who is a national correspondent for CBS Sunday Morning and the chief Washington analyst for CBS News.
 Prior to joining CBS in 2022, Costa was a longtime national political reporter for The Washington Post.
 Previously, he was a political analyst for NBC News and MSNBC and the moderator and managing editor of Washington Week on PBS.
-He is the co-author with Bob Woodward of Peril, a # 1 New York Times bestseller on the final days of the Trump presidency, including the 2021 United States Capitol attack.
+He is the co-author with Bob Woodward of Peril, a # 1 New York Times bestseller on the final days of the first Trump presidency, including the 2021 United States Capitol attack.

 Education and early life

 Costa was born October 14, 1985, in Richmond, Virginia, the son of attorneys Anne-Dillon (née Dalton) and Thomas E. Costa.
 His father worked as an attorney for pharmaceutical company Bristol-Myers Squibb.
 He has three siblings.
 He is of partial Italian descent.

 He grew up in Lower Makefield Township, Bucks County, Pennsylvania, where he attended Pennsbury High School and graduated in 2004.
 While Costa was at Pennsbury, Sports Illustrated writer Michael Bamberger profiled him in the book Wonderland: A Year in the Life of an American High School.
 He was also friends with actor Zach Woods and journalist Hallie Jackson, two fellow Pennsbury students.

 Costa gained notice during high school for bringing rock musicians such as John Mayer, Eve 6, and Maroon 5 to perform at the school.
 He also reported for The Bucks County Courier Times, interviewing bands and reviewing concerts in the Philadelphia area, and covered professional and local sports for PHS-TV, the student television station.

 He earned a bachelor's degree in American studies from the University of Notre Dame in 2008 and a master's degree in politics from the University of Cambridge in 2009.
 During his time at Notre Dame, Costa held internships at PBS' Charlie Rose, ABC's This Week with George Stephanopoulos, and in the House of Commons of the United Kingdom.
 On campus, he hosted and produced an interview program for ND-TV called Office Hours.

 At Cambridge, Costa was an active member of the Cambridge Union debating society and focused his research on Winston Churchill and United Kingdom–United States relations.
 His adviser was Andrew Gamble, a British academic and author.

 Costa was on the board of trustees at Notre Dame from 2014 to 2017.